-As an administrator, you can control how long different users can access the Google Cloud Platform (GCP) Console and Cloud SDK without having to re-authenticate.
-For example, for users that work remotely, you might want to limit the time that they can access sensitive resources.
+As an administrator, you can control how long different users can access the Google Cloud console and Cloud SDK without having to re-authenticate.
+For example, you might want users with elevated privileges, like project owners, billing administrators, or others with administrator roles, to re-authenticate more frequently than regular users.
 If you set a session length, they’re prompted to sign in again to start a new session.

 The session length setting applies to: